 I’d fully charged the speaker before heading away, and after using it for five hours with bass boost enabled and volume relatively low, the battery was at 50%.
 That’s roughly in line with Anker’s 12-hour claim, which is based on BassUp being turned off.
 Plan for somewhere around eight hours of normal use, a reasonable if not outstanding figure.

 Anker needed to pull out all the stops to compete in a crowded portable speaker market, and it’s largely succeeded.
 The Flare 2 ticks all the right boxes: good sound, impressive volume, decent battery life, and able to handle bad weather and rough treatment while staying subtle enough to keep on your bookshelf.

 I enjoyed listening to music on the Flare 2, in a way I rarely do with portable speakers.
 The lighting is a handy if non-essential bonus, and PartyCast gives plenty of flexibility for large houses or parties.
 The Soundcore app is easy to use and has features you’ll actually use, neither of which are a given for speakers like this.

-That smaller size also means it doesn’t sound as good or get as loud, while the rugged design doesn’t look particularly stylish in your home.
+That smaller size also means it doesn’t sound as good or get as loud, while the rugged design doesn’t look as good in your home.
 If you’re looking for a speaker that can do double duty in your living room and beside the pool, and don’t need a super-lightweight version that can hang off a hiking pack, the Flare 2 is the better option.

 Well-constructed, reasonably-priced, and backed by Anker’s strong warranty and customer service, there’s an awful lot to like about this speaker and very little not to.
 Recommended.Buy on Amazon